6un9-h0-Dan/Threat-Alert/ReadMe2.md

 1. Monitors traffic for new vulnerabilities with host-based intrusion prevention filters and zero-day attack monitoring

 ### 5. Threat Modeling and Vulnerability Assessment - Tenable Nessus
-1. Idenfity configuration vulnerabilities across a wide spectrum of operating systems.
+1. Identify configuration vulnerabilities across a wide spectrum of operating systems.
 1. Built in support for compliance regulations, such as DISA Security Technical Implementation Guides (STIGs), NIST 800-53.
 1. Provides recommedations for immediate remediation.
 1. Built-in and extensible database assessment capabilities